Luka0786/RatingAppMandatory/README.md

-# Rating app mandatory for the Android App course
+# Course rating app mandatory for the Android App course

 ## How to use
 > To use this app, you will first get introduced to a login screen.
 Here you need to type a username, and a password.